sbjelogr/TransferBoost/docs/theory.md

 `g` and `h` represent the gradient and hessian of the loss function. <br>

 The following steps are performed in order to recalculate the leaf values: <br>
-- `tboost` remaps the data to the leaf by applying the trained xgboost or lightgbm model, in order to obtain `I_{j}`.<br>
+- `transferboost` remaps the data to the leaf by applying the trained xgboost or lightgbm model, in order to obtain `I_{j}`.<br>
 - the gradient `g` and hessian `h` are computed using the new target `y2`
 - once the gradients and hessians are calculated, the leaf outputs follow as per the equation above.